-This privacy notice was published on 14 August 2018.
+This privacy notice was published on 25th March 2019 and last updated on 25th March 2019.

 I continually review my privacy practices and may change this policy from time to time.
 When I do it will be placed on the website.